19hours/sg-statutes/Acts/Penal Code.md

 Explanation2.—To constitute the offence of abetment, it is not necessary that the act abetted should be committed, or that the effect requisite to constitute the offence should be caused.

-Illustration

-(a)
+Illustrations

-AinstigatesBto murderC.Brefuses to do so.Ais guilty of abettingBto commit murder.
+(a)AinstigatesBto murderC.Brefuses to do so.Ais guilty of abettingBto commit murder.

-(b)

-AinstigatesBto murderD.B, in pursuance of the instigation, stabsD.Drecovers from the wound.Ais guilty of instigatingBto commit murder.
+(b)AinstigatesBto murderD.B, in pursuance of the instigation, stabsD.Drecovers from the wound.Ais guilty of instigatingBto commit murder.

 Explanation3.—It is not necessary that the person abetted should be capable by law of committing an offence, or that he should have the same guilty intention or knowledge as that of the abettor, or any guilty intention or knowledge.

-Illustration

-(a)
+Illustrations

-A, with a guilty intention, abets a child or a person of unsound mind to commit an act which would be an offence if committed by a person capable by law of committing an offence, and having the same intention asA.
+(a)A, with a guilty intention, abets a child or a person of unsound mind to commit an act which would be an offence if committed by a person capable by law of committing an offence, and having the same intention asA.
 HereA, whether the act is committed or not, is guilty of abetting an offence.

-(b)

-A, with the intention of murderingZ, instigatesB, a child under 7 years of age, to do an act which causesZ’s death.B, in consequence of the abetment, does the act, and thereby causesZ’s death.
+(b)A, with the intention of murderingZ, instigatesB, a child under 7 years of age, to do an act which causesZ’s death.B, in consequence of the abetment, does the act, and thereby causesZ’s death.
 Here, thoughBwas not capable by law of committing an offence,Ais liable to be punished in the same manner as ifBhad been capable by law of committing an offence and had committed murder, and he is therefore subject to the punishment of death.

-(c)

-AinstigatesBto set fire to a dwelling-house.B, in consequence of the unsoundness of his mind, being incapable of knowing the nature of the act, or that he is doing what is wrong or contrary to law, sets fire to the house in consequence ofA’s instigation.Bhas committed no offence, butAis guilty of abetting the offence of setting fire to a dwelling-house, and is liable to the punishment provided for that offence.
+(c)AinstigatesBto set fire to a dwelling-house.B, in consequence of the unsoundness of his mind, being incapable of knowing the nature of the act, or that he is doing what is wrong or contrary to law, sets fire to the house in consequence ofA’s instigation.Bhas committed no offence, butAis guilty of abetting the offence of setting fire to a dwelling-house, and is liable to the punishment provided for that offence.

-(d)

-A, intending to cause a theft to be committed, instigatesBto take property belonging toZout ofZ’s possession.AinducesBto believe that the property belongs toA.Btakes the property out ofZ’s possession, in good faith believing it to beA’s property.B, acting under this misconception, does not take dishonestly, and therefore does not commit theft.
+(d)A, intending to cause a theft to be committed, instigatesBto take property belonging toZout ofZ’s possession.AinducesBto believe that the property belongs toA.Btakes the property out ofZ’s possession, in good faith believing it to beA’s property.B, acting under this misconception, does not take dishonestly, and therefore does not commit theft.
 ButAis guilty of abetting theft, and is liable to the same punishment as ifBhad committed theft.

 [51/2007]